claviska/SimpleImage/README.md

 #### `resizeProportionally($width, $height, $backgroundColor)`

-Resize an image to tightly fit a rectangular of the specified dimensions, without deformation.
-Resized image is centred in the rectangular of given background.
+Resize an image to tightly fit a rectangle of the specified dimensions, without deformation.
+Resized image is centred in the rectangle of given background.

 - `$width`* (int) - The new image width.
 - `$height` (int) -  The new image height.
 If not specified, resizes to the square.